codacy/docs/docs/repositories-configure/integrations/gitlab-integration.md

 ### Pull Request Status

 Adds a report to your merge requests showing whether your merge requests and coverage are up to standards or not as configured on the [quality settings](../../repositories-configure/adjusting-quality-settings.md) of your project.

-To see the coverage status, ensure that you enable the option **Coverage** in the quality settings.
+{%
+    include-markdown "../../assets/includes/status-checks-important.md"
+    start="<!--start-gitlab-->"
+    end="<!--end-gitlab-->"
+%}

 ![Merge request status on GitLab](images/gitlab-integration-pr-status.png)